Vir-Multiplicis/ai-frameworks/Epistemic Lattice Tethering (ELT)/ELT Model-Specific Forks/ELT-H_Claude_Optimized.md

 - Has hedging or caveat-stacking been accumulating past the point of adding real signal?

-(Adapted from the Qwen fork's CVR checklist — evidence-bound questions resist fluent self-congratulation better than an open "how am I doing" prompt.)

 *Named risk:* a fluent, confident-sounding self-accounting is not proof of accurate self-monitoring — a degraded thread can produce a well-written report about its own health that doesn't reflect what's actually happening.
 This accounting is only as good as the honesty behind it, not the polish of its delivery.

-*Honest note:* this is a working practice, not built-in machinery.
-Its signals are rough proxies, and the operator noticing drift remains the most reliable trigger.

 ---